 1. Be real.
 If you’re scared, say you’re scared.
 If you don’t know, say you don’t know.
 If you made a mistake, say you made a mistake.
 If you feel hurt, say you’re hurt.
 If you’re in love, say you’re in love.

 Earlier this year I spoke in front of about 100 advertising agency executives.
-I was asked to come out and tell my story because I represent the “Doer” demographic that their campaign is targeting.
+They asked to come out and tell my story because I represented the “Doer” demographic that their campaign targeted.
 It was my first paid speaking gig, they asked me to present for 90 minutes, and told me to just “be me!”

 With all of these thoughts and feelings swirling, I took a deep breath and walked to the front of the room.
-Before diving into my story, I kept it real and said, “I have to be honest.
+Before diving into the story, I kept it real and said, “I have to be honest.
 You guys are all really awesome and I’m nervous as hell right now!”
-The audience laughed and connected with me, and I felt my body relax, making it easier for me to open up and dive into my personal journey.
+The audience laughed and connected with me in that moment, which made my body relax, and it made it easier to open up and dive into the personal journey.

 After the talk, people complimented me for being so open and honest.
-Had I not admitted the feelings I was experiencing from the start, I’m not sure I would have connected as deeply with the audience.
+Without admitting the nervous feelings from the start, the talk may not have connected as deeply with the audience.

 2. Act with no guarantees.
 Ideas are safe.
 The idea of true love, the vision of a better world, the image of your perfect lifestyle.
 We can sit safely in our imaginations all day or we can fully commit to taking action, embracing the notion that we might fail or get hurt.

-When we decided to make The Bold Academy happen last February, I never could have predicted the ups and the downs, the joy and the pain of bringing an idea to fruition in four months.
-But I’d do it all over again in a heartbeat.
+When we decided to make The Bold Academy happen last February, the ups and downs and the joy and pain of bringing an idea to fruition in four mouths could not have been predicted.
+But we’d do it all over again in a heartbeat.
 The most painful moments were the greatest lessons.
-Now we can’t wait to do it again—this time with an arsenal of learnings.
+And now we have an arsenal of learnings.